 Design Patent Continuation: Everything You Need to Know

-A design patent continuation is filed during the lifetime of a previously filed nonprovisional patent application (parent application)3 min read
+A design patent continuation is filed during the lifetime of a previously filed nonprovisional patent application (parent application).5 min read

 Design Patent Continuation

-- Repeats some of the content in the parent application.
+- It repeats some of the content in the parent application.

-- Discloses new material in the parent application.
+- It discloses new material in the parent application.

-- Is examined just like any other type of nonprovisional applications.
+- It is examined just like any other type of nonprovisional application.

-- May be used to modify, expand, or add new subject matter to the parent application.
+- It can be used to modify, expand, or add new subject matter to the parent application.

 Though design patents and utility patents have a few things in common, there are some important differences between them.
 To avoid legal complications and manage intellectual property correctly, it's vital to understand when a design patent application or a utility patent application is needed.
 A patent attorney can help with this process.

 The U.S. Patent and Trademark Office (USPTO) is the sole agency in the U.S. that processes utility patent and design patent applications.
-But in Europe, the European Patent Office handles utility patents and the Office for Harmonization in the Internal Market handles designs and trademarks.
+In Europe, the European Patent Office handles utility patents, and the Office for Harmonization in the Internal Market handles designs and trademarks.